robinjmurphy/shuffle/README.md

 You're at a hackathon.
 You're using a rate limited API.
 But what's that, you've managed to get hold of multiple API keys?

-Shuffle will let you cycle through your available keys when you make API calls.
-It's also just a simple way to cycle through the entires in _any_ array.
+Shuffle lets you cycle through your available keys when you make API calls.

+It's also a simple way to cycle through objects in _any_ array.

-## What it does
+## Usage

 ```ruby
 require 'shuffle'